Flint Water System Advisory Council

 Our Purpose

 The Flint Water System Advisory Council (WSAC) was formed in 2021 after revisions to the Michigan Lead and Copper Rule required every water system serving at least 50,000 customers to establish a Community Water Advisory Council.
 The WSAC's mission is to help facilitate communication between Flint's water utility and residents about lead in water and other water issues.
-WSAC's volunteer members are nominated by the mayor and approved by City Council, but the WSAC operates independently, setting its own agenda and running its own meetings.
+In accordance with the city charter, WSAC's volunteer members are nominated by the mayor and approved by City Council.
+The WSAC operates independently, setting its own agenda and running its own meetings.

 Our Mission